digital-asset/daml/docs/source/daml/intro/12_Testing.rst

 Note that this section only covers testing your Daml contracts.
 For more holistic application testing, please refer to :doc:`/getting-started/testing`.

-If you no longer have your projects set up, load all the code for this section into a folder called ``intro12`` by running ``daml new intro12 --template daml-intro-12``.
+If you no longer have your projects set up, load all the code for this parts 1 and 2 of this section into two folders ``intro12-part1`` and ``intro12-part2``, by running ``daml new intro12-part1 --template daml-intro-12-part1`` and ``daml new intro12-part2 --template daml-intro-12-part2``.

 Daml Test Tooling
 -----------------